Introduction To Finger Cymbals

 Finger cymbals are called "zilleri" in Turkey and "sagat" or "sajat"

 in Arabic.
 Dancers often refer to them as "zills".
 They are small metal disks, worn on the hands, and they can be played by a dancer while performing.
-Most belly dancers wear four
+Belly dancers wear four

 of them: one on each thumb, and one on the middle finger of each